tonglil/bsonify/readme.md

 **Todo**

-v Multithreaded unit test to simulate a tail v Format true, false, null and number
 - Print usage
-- Dark and light options, light is default
 - Compact option prints fields and values in one line, specify line length
 - Debug option which prints the error, for example when the formatter encounters '{asdf}' in the stream it prints: `{<JSON ISSUE: Unexpected character ('a' (code 97)): was expecting double-quote to start field name>asdf}`